-On March 26, 2021, the President of the Philippines has approved the Corporate Recovery and Tax Incentives for Enterprises or the CREATE Act, with nine (9) provisions vetoed by the President.
+Enactment of Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act On March 26, 2021, the President of the Philippines has approved the Corporate Recovery and Tax Incentives for Enterprises or the CREATE Act, with nine (9) provisions vetoed by the President.
 Below are the salient features of the Act that are relevant to the Company.

 - a) Corporate income tax rate is reduced from 30% to 20% for domestic corporations with net taxable income not exceeding P5million and with total assets not exceeding P100million.
 All other domestic corporations and resident foreign corporations will be subject to 25% income tax.
-Said reductions are effective July 1, 2020. - b) Minimum corporate income tax (MCIT) rate is reduced from 2% to 1% effective July 1, 2020 to June 30, 2023. - c) The imposition of improperly accumulated earnings tax has been repealed.
+Said reductions are effective July 1, 2020. - b) Minimum corporate income tax (MCIT) rate is reduced from 2% to 1% effective July 1, 2020 to June 30, 2023.
+Effective July 1, 2023, MCIT rate was reverted to 2%. - c) The imposition of improperly accumulated earnings tax has been repealed.